-The minimum application can be for 250 Capital Securities and the maximum application can be for 70,000 Capital Securities.
+The minimum application can be for 100 Perpetual Bonds and the maximum application can be for 100,000 Perpetual Bonds.

-Mode of Subscription
+Investor Number with MCDC

-1. Any person who desires to subscribe to the Issue must have an investor account with MCDC as per its working form, which may be obtained from the MCDC Head Office or its website or from brokerage companies.
-Each Applicant may open this account through the following outlets:

-- Head Office of MCDC based in Commercial Business District, Muscat - Branch of MSM based in Salalah - Office of the Brokerage Companies that are licensed by MSM - By fax No. 24817491 - By opening an account through the MCDC website

-2. With regard to the investors who presently hold accounts with MCDC, all investors shall be required, before the subscription, to confirm whether their accounts contain their basic particulars totally, that being the name in full, postal address, Civil Status No., as mentioned in the Personal Card (Civil) or Civil No., furnished in the Passport or Civil No., as provided for in the new Birth Certificate and details of the bank account.
-Every Capital Security holder may update his particulars through the outlets mentioned above.

-3. All correspondence including notices and cheques shall be sent to the Applicant at the address recorded at MCDC.
-Therefore, all Applicants shall verify the correctness of such addresses.

-4. Each Applicant shall be required, after opening of the account or updating of his particulars, to secure from MCDC, the right number so as to have it registered in the Application for the subscription.
-The investor himself shall be responsible for verification of the number furnished in the Application for the subscription.
-The applications not bearing the correct account numbers shall be rejected without contacting the Applicant.
+- Any person who desires to subscribe to the Issue must have an investor account with MCDC as per its working form, which may be obtained from the MCDC Head Office or its website or from brokerage companies.
+Each Applicant may open this account through the following outlets: - Head Office of MCDC in Muscat - By fax on number 24817491 - Through MCDC website - With regard to the investors who presently hold accounts with MCDC, they shall be required, before the subscription, to ensure that their accounts contain their correct basic particulars including the name in full, postal address, Civil ID No. / Passport No. / Commercial Registration No. and details of the bank account.
+Every investor may update his particulars through the outlets mentioned above. - 3.
+All correspondence including notices and cheques shall be sent to the Applicant at the address recorded at MCDC.
+Therefore, all Applicants shall verify the correctness of such addresses. - 4.
+Each Applicant shall be required, after opening investor account or updating his particulars, to secure from MCDC, the right investor number and correctly write it in the Application.
+The investor himself shall be responsible for verification of the investor number furnished in the Application.
+Application not bearing the correct investor account number may be rejected without contacting the Applicant.

-For more information on these procedures, please contact: Muscat Clearing and Depository Company SAOC Tel. +968 24822222, Fax. +968 24817491
+For more information on these procedures, please contact:

+Muscat Clearing and Depository Company SAOC

+Tel. +968 24822222, Fax. +968 24817491